nordcloud/serverless-mocha-plugin/README.md

 ```

 To run test in specific folder use `--path` or `-p` switch.

+To run tests live against the actual deployed Lambdas, use the '--live' or '-l' switch.
+Please note that this will work only for tests created with module version 1.4 or higher.

 ### Using own template for a test file